Kensaa/MH-autosaver/README.md

 ## Installation

 -   Download the latest binary from the [release](https://github.com/Kensaa/MH-autosaver/releases/latest) page.
--   place it wherever you want, the location will be refered as `[binary_folder]`
+-   Place it wherever you want, the location will be referred as `[binary_folder]`
--   open steam, right-click on the Monster Hunter game you want to autosave and click `Properties`
+-   Open steam, right-click on the Monster Hunter game you want to autosave and click `Properties`
 -   Change `Launch Options` to `[binary_folder]\mh-autosaver-win.exe %command%` \
-    for exemple, if you placed the binary in `C:\Games`, the Launch Options will be `C:\Games\mh-autosaver-win.exe %command%`
+    For example, if you placed the binary in `C:\Games`, the Launch Options will be `C:\Games\mh-autosaver-win.exe %command%`

 Note: if you are using this on Linux, don't forget to replace `\` by `/`

-## How does it works
+## How does it work ?

-Every time you close the game, the software will make a zip archive the save in this folder:
+Every time you close the game, the software will make a zip archive of the save in this folder:

 -   **Windows** : `%appdata%\mh-autosaver\saves\[date]\[game]\[time].zip`
 -   **Linux** : `~/.mh-autosaver/saves/[date]/[game]/[time].zip`